nathanmarz/cascalog/README.markdown

 1. Make sure you have java 1.6
 2. export JAVA_OPTS=-Xmx768m
 3. install [leiningen](http://github.com/technomancy/leiningen)
-4. lein deps
+4. git clone git://github.com/nathanmarz/cascalog.git
-5. lein compile-java && lein compile
+5. cd cascalog && lein deps && lein compile-java && lein compile
-6. optionally run lein test to make sure tests pass
+6. optionally run "lein test" to make sure tests pass

 # Tutorial

 See [http://nathanmarz.com/blog/introducing-cascalog](http://nathanmarz.com/blog/introducing-cascalog) for a tutorial

-# Experiment

-1. Launch a repl with "lein repl"
-2. (use 'cascalog.playground) (bootstrap) to play with test datasets defined in playground.clj.
+# Running Cascalog queries on a Hadoop cluster

+1. Cascalog includes hadoop as a dependency so that you can experiment with it easily.
+Don't include Hadoop jars within your jar that has Cascalog.
+2. Cascalog requires Cascading 1.1
+3. Any custom operations must be compiled into the jar you give to Hadoop for running jobs

 # Questions or Concerns?